Bread-Corp/Function-SQS-AI-Tagging/Readme.md

 - **🧠 Smart Tagging**: Utilizes Anthropic Claude 3 Sonnet via Bedrock for nuanced, context-aware tag and keyword extraction.

-- **🎯 Tailored AI Prompts**: Dynamically fetches source-specific prompts (for Eskom, SANRAL, etc.) from AWS Parameter Store to guide the AI, ensuring tag relevance.
+- **🎯 Tailored AI Prompts**: Dynamically fetches source-specific prompts, a master tag list for categorization, and business rules from AWS Parameter Store to guide the AI, ensuring tag relevance.

-- **🛡️ Resilient by Design**: Generates fallback tags (from Source, Region, Category) before the AI call, ensuring every tender has baseline tags even if Bedrock fails.
+- **🛡️ Hybrid Tag Generation**: First generates fallback tags (from Source, Region, Category), ensuring every tender has baseline tags even if the AI call fails.

+- **🎯 Quota-Controlled (Max 10 Tags)**: Enforces a hard limit of 10 tags.
+It first generates and cleans all fallback tags, then calculates the remaining "quota" to be filled by the AI, ensuring a balanced and concise tag set.

+- **🏷️ Master Tag Categorization**: Forces the AI to select at least one high-level category from a centrally-managed "Master Tag List", ensuring every tender is broadly categorized.

+  > **Master Tag Categories:**
+  > Construction & Civil Engineering • IT & Software • Consulting & Professional Services • Maintenance & Repairs • Supply & Delivery • Financial & Auditing Services • Logistics & Transport • Health, Safety & Environmental • General Services • Training & Development

 - **🧹 Quality Gatekeeper**:
   - **Clears Metadata Tags**: Automatically removes all incoming processing tags (e.g., "SummaryGenerated") to start with a clean slate.